 Muscle Strain Home Remedies

 Muscle strain typically involves varying degrees of injury to tiny blood vessels.
 The effects of swelling or local bleeding into the muscle can best be managed early on by applying ice packs to close the blood vessels and maintaining the strained muscle in a relaxed, stretched position.
-Heat can be applied to further relax the muscle when the swelling has lessened.
+Heat can be applied to further relax the muscle when the swelling has lessened (in general, about 12-24 hours after the initial strain).
 However, the early application of heat can increase swelling and pain.